flowstatedev/garmin-gotchi-instinct2x/README.md

 For these reasons, at this time these changes will not be submitted back to the original repository - they're simply not fit for production.

+## [garmin-gotchi-instinct2x]  Instinct2x / CIQ 3 Porting Challenges

+- instinct2x has ~32 KB less memory for `watchApp`s than instinct3solar45mm
+- instinct2x is on Connect IQ 3 (as opposed to instinct3solar45mm, which is on CIQ 4)
+- CIQ 3 lacks the shared graphics pool of CIQ 4.
+This means that any bitmaps that a CIQ 3 app loads are counted against app memory.
+Contrast with CIQ 4 apps, which load bitmaps into the graphics pool (this does not count against app memory)
+- CIQ 3 has extremely inefficient initialization for constant array/dictionary data
+    - For example, in CIQ 4, 12 KB of bytearray data (such as TAMA_PROGRAM) takes roughly 12 KB in the data section of the PRG
+    - In CIQ 3, the same 12 KB of bytearray data takes a whopping ~150 KB of code (roughly 1200% overhead).
+This is larger than the amount of memory available to instinct2x for `watchApp`s, which means that the original source does not even compile for instinct2x without error

+## [garmin-gotchi-instinct2x] Overview of changes made for instinct2x

+- save memory used by large amounts of data: avoid CIQ 3 array initializations and change the representation of certain data

+  - `TAMA_PROGRAM` array (tama ROM)
+    - convert byte array to JSON array
+      - pack every 4 bytes of the source array into 1 32-bit integer in the JSON array
+      - split the JSON array into 4 pieces to get around memory / watchdog limitations when the data is loaded at init time
+      - move around certain init code (e.g. view/delegate initialization) to ensure there is enough headroom at init time to load the tama ROM
+      - at init time, read JSON array into a byte array
+      - the original data structure is ultimately preserved (it's still a ByteArray after init time), but we avoid wasting massive amounts of code in initializing the data.
+IOW, the code that uses TAMA_PROGRAM was not changed.

+  - encode `SEG_POS` byte array as hex string
+    - the original data structure is ultimately preserved.
+This is just another method of avoiding wasteful initialization code.
+(The code that uses SEG_POS did not change)

+  - `OPS` (opcodes) array
+    - remove Op class (objects are expensive)
+    - convert the entire OPS array to a single flat array (nested arrays are expensive)
+    - move the callback method lookup from the opcode definition to the code which handles opcodes (i.e. change `method(:some_symbol)` to `:some_symbol`)
+    - in this case, the code that uses OPS had to change

+- resolve issue where icon bitmaps consumed twice the memory due to being loaded twice: once in the layout and once in the Monkey C source
+  - remove layout completely (it's not necessary)

+- remove dead code

+- remove logging code

+- fold duplicated code

+- manually "inline" certain functions that are only called once

+- change storage keys from strings to integers

+With all of these changes in place, the app just barely fits under the memory limit for instinct2x.

+---

+# 🐣 garmin-gotchi

 ## Tamagotchi Gen 1 Emulator for Garmin Instinct 3